gitlabhq/gitlabhq/doc/user/group/subgroups/index.md

 >**Notes:**
 - [Introduced][ce-2772] in GitLab 9.0.
-- MySQL support for subgroups was dropped in GitLab 9.3 [due to performance reasons][issue].
+- Not available when using MySQL as external database (support removed in GitLab 9.3 [due to performance reasons][issue]).

 With subgroups (aka nested groups or hierarchical groups) you can have up to 20 levels of nested groups, which among other things can help you to: